Blackhawks say Toews will not return to team next season

 Toews was selected by Chicago with the No. 3 pick in the 2006 draft, one of the first markers in the team’s rise to the top of the NHL.
 He was just 20 years old when he became the 34th captain in team history in July 2008.

+“He’s definitely our team leader, and he’s been the leader here for a long time,” first-year coach Luke Richardson said.
+“It was always fun to watch him play.
+I was always a fan, but to have a chance to work with him this year was absolutely amazing.”

-He was part of a core group that helped Chicago put together the best stretch in franchise history, winning the Stanley Cup in 2010, 2013 and 2015.
+Toews was part of a core group that helped Chicago put together the best stretch in franchise history, also winning the Stanley Cup in 2013 and 2015.
 The Blackhawks also made it to the Western Conference finals in 2014, losing to the Los Angeles Kings in an epic seven-game series.

 But the franchise has fallen on hard times of late.
 It is among the worst teams in the NHL this year, in the mix for the No. 1 overall pick in the draft and a chance to take Connor Bedard.